Why Ignoring White People’s Discomfort In Discussing Race Will Being Justice Forward!

 I totally understand that it is difficult to notice your privilege.
 But it’s better to admit that you do not know what it is like to walk in a Black person’s shoes rather than deny their reality or completely ignore it.
 Realize the need to have the conversation and seek to understand rather than to be understood.

 If You’re Not Willing To Get Uncomfortable, Forget About Change

-There are clearly some serious issues that need a lot of discomfort to be dealt with successfully!
+There are clearly some serious issues that need a lot of discomforts to be dealt with successfully!
 Racism in America is one of those.
-We cannot continue to protect those who want to avoid a little discomfort to the detriment of society and at the same time willingly deny change to those who would love to see progress.
+We cannot continue to protect those who want to avoid a little discomfort when Black people are experiencing tremendous harm.
+Also, the avoidance of discomfort is to the detriment of society and at the same time willingly denies change to those who would love to see progress.

 What needs to be done instead is for us to keep educating and informing one another through open and honest dialogue.
 This way we will avoid the untold suffering and irreparable damage at a deep psychological level that is caused by the choice to remain silent in the face of adversity.

 Please remember that just because you don’t see it or experience it yourself does not mean it is non-existent or not a problem.

 While it is possible that White people can be anxious and hesitant to address racism because they do not know what to say, withdrawing from the conversation altogether is not the answer either.
 It impedes necessary progress and allows history to keep repeating itself with unabated vigor.